 - The dandelion is flourishing in the garden now, add the bitter leaves along with chicory, kale and other greens to salads or smoothies to wake up your body and get the digestive juices flowing.

-- Use kale, dandelions and nettles instead of spinach in frittatas and quiches.
+- Use kale, dandelion roots and nettles instead of spinach in frittatas and quiches.

 Spring Time Tips

 - Fertilise, weed and mulch the garden ready for the new growth.

 - Prune bushy growth in areas that no longer have the threat of frost.

 - Spring clean the house using essential oils mixed into your cleaning bucket of water to freshen and add a subtle uplifting aroma - you only need a few drops for a powerful effect.

 - Create some nourishing herbal infusions great for adding a good range of minerals to your diet.